Bio-protocol/Molecular_dating_with_BEAST/README.md

 ANN1159	Ann-2
 ANN0870	Ann-2
 ```
 The first 5 samples are from species `Ann` with genotype 0/0 of the focal chromosomal inversion (group 0), and the next 5 samples are from species `Ann` with genotype 1/1 (group 2).
-We also include 2 samples from other related (sub)species and the outgroups.
+We also include 2 samples from each of other related (sub)species and the outgroup.

-3. Locations of focal genes within the region
+#### 3. Locations of focal genes within the region
 The file `input/genes.locations.txt` is a tab-delimited file with the following columns: gene name (strings without spaces), chromosome, start and end (in bp, based on the reference genome).
 It will be used to extact gene sequences from BAM files.
 The first five rows of the example data:
 ```